amankrsnh/AssessmentPortal/README.md

 6. Question order shall be shuffled for each candidate appearing.✔️

 ```
-All specifications is satisfied ✔️
+All specifications are satisfied ✔️
 ```

 ## Deployment:

 ## Pages Functionality:
-   1. Login page - to take data of users attempting for assessment.
+   `1.
+Login page` - to take the data of users attempting for assessment.
-   3. Instructions page - valid users will move forward to instructions page where they will get all instructions related to assessment.
+   `2.
+Instructions page` - valid users will move forward to the instructions page where they will get all the instructions related to assessment.
-   4. Main Page - after reading all instrctions if user agrees that they read intructions and accept that then all valid users are allowed to give assessment.
+   `3.
+Main Page` - after reading all the instructions, if the users agree that they have read intructions and accept them, then all valid users are allowed to give assessment.
-   5. Final Score Page - after attempting assessment in case user submits or ran out of time (in case of auto-submit) users will redirect to that page on which they will get their resultant scores.
+   `4.
+Final Score Page` - after attempting the assessment, in case the user submits or runs out of time (in case of auto-submit), the user will be redirected to this page on which they will get their resultant scores.

 - Assessment is of 15 minutes.
 - Assessment will auto-submit in case of no submission before times up.
-- Assessment can be submit anytime and at any point of assessment, score will calculated accordingly.
+- Assessment can be submitted anytime and at any point of assessment, score will be calculated accordingly.
 - There is no negative marking.
-- 15 questions asked in shuffled order from question pool of 30 questions.
+- 15 questions asked in shuffled order from a question pool of 30 questions.

 ## Project Setup: